emokid99/repo/README.md

-# dev.emokid.repo
+# emokid99.github.io/repo/
-My new rootless jailbreak repo! for palera1n &amp; Dopamine
+My new rootless jailbreak repo! for palera1n and Dopamine